SumoLogic/sumologic-documentation/docs/manage/connections-and-integrations/webhook-connections/use-audit-index-with-webhook-connections.md

 # Use the Audit Index with Webhook Connections

-The [Audit Index] (../../Security/Audit-Index.md "Audit Index") provides event logs for scheduled search activity, including results sent via a webhook connection.
+The [Audit Index](../../security/audit-index.md) provides event logs for scheduled search activity, including results sent via a webhook connection.
 The following steps show you how to query the Audit Index for webhook activity from scheduled searches.
 You can review the raw event log messages to customize a more valuable query as needed.

 1. Ensure the [Audit Index is enabled](../../security/audit-index.md) in your account.
 1. Run the following query with the desired time range: